-As an installer or retailer, you are considered a professional.
+As an installer, you are considered a professional.
 The homeowner is not.

-Your responsibility (and also that of the supplier, builder, etc.) is to educate the end-user on how to maintain the product.
+Your responsibility (and also that of the retailer, supplier and builder, etc.) is to educate the end-user on how to maintain the product.

 Simply taking the time to go over a few things about owning and maintaining a wood floor – and documenting that you did it – could prove to be the very piece of evidence that clears you of liability if things go wrong.